Shenavar/Anaconda-Installation.md/Anaconda Installation.md

 ````
 in green font, and on the top left, is my laptop's name!
 So, you would see something else instead.
 Now

-   1. To install Anaconda for **Python 3.7**, enter the following command in your terminal:
+   - To install Anaconda for **Python 3.7**, enter the following command in your terminal:
    >  bash ~/Downloads/Anaconda3-2020.02-Linux-x86_64.sh

+   or

-   2. To install Anaconda for **Python 2.7**, enter the following command in your terminal:
+   - To install Anaconda for **Python 2.7**, enter the following command in your terminal:
    >  bash ~/Downloads/Anaconda2-2019.10-Linux-x86_64.sh

 Because we need to run PLUTO code, you would need to install Anaconda for **Python 3.7**.
 So, you should run the first command in your terminal: